 **Teachers were asked to select all that apply; these were the top subjects by percentage.

-P.S.
-With 2.7 million followers and nearly 300 social media views million each month, WeAreTeachers is one of the premier online educator communities in the country.
+With 2.7 million followers and nearly 300 million social media views each month, WeAreTeachers is the leading online educator community in the country.
 Teachers look to WeAreTeachers for advocacy, insight into top issues affecting educators, uplifting and humorous posts, support from their peers, and resources shared by corporate partners.
+Contact us to learn more about how your brand can be featured on the #1 media brand for educators.